Tony-MK/Coming-Soon-Website-Templates/README.md

-# Coming-Soon-Website-Templates
+# Coming Soon Website Templates

-Website Templates for an upcoming project, business, or idea.
+Responsive website templates to contdown the launch of a website.